silentFellow/cred/docs/src/cred.md

 ### Options

 ```
+      --generate-docs   Creates markdown documentation for the CLI
   -h, --help            help for cred
 ```

 ### SEE ALSO